 Inline skating is a fun, recreational activity that can provide great fitness benefits.
 Selecting the right skates for your skill level and the type of inline skating you want to do will make skating safer, more enjoyable, and an overall better experience for you.
-To help you select the best inline skates for yourself or your child, we have included a buyers guide and reviews of 12 pairs of inline skates.
+To help you select the best inline skates for yourself or your child, we have included a buyers guide and reviews of 12 pairs of best inline skates.
 The skate reviews are sorted by women’s, men’s, girls’ and boys’.

 Best Roller Skates for Kids 2018

 - Roller Derby Women’s V-Tech 500 Button Adjustable Inline Skate

 - Roller Derby AERIO Q-60 Women’s Inline Skates

 - Rollerblade Men’s Zetrablade 80 Skate